+Molluscum is a skin virus not a blood based virus.
 For many people, contact with the virus will produce no symptoms.
 Where resistance is not present, molluscum bumps will begin to grow after an incubation period of two to eight weeks.

 The molluscum virus enters the body through hair follicles, scratches, and tiny breaks in the skin resulting in localised infection.
 15 Molluscum begins as tiny pin-sized white/pearly bumps often in clusters of several up to hundreds.
 They are difficult to see in this initial stage.

 The molluscum contagiosum virus is transmitted by direct contact with an infected person or indirectly via, for example, toys, towels or clothing.
 Child care centers and schools as well as public pools are potential places for infection.
 For mature adolescents and adults sexual contact can be a source - molluscum contagiosum is also an STI.

 Purulent stage molluscum are full of pus and need to be covered with a Mollenol Patch if possible.
 Application of Mollenol standard lotion or Mollenol Sensitive will help reduce the molluscum.
 Of course, Mollenol Patches will not stick well to hairy or creased skin, for example back of knees or neck, and these bumps will need 2-4 application of Mollenol or Mollenol Sensitive a day.

 The head of the molluscum bump may open.
 Molluscum which are pierced, scratched or burst run the risk of secondary bacterial wound infection.
 Piercing and scratching molluscum also contributes to spreading the virus.
 The likelihood that the molluscum infection will spread is now high.